CAIDA/bgpstream-web/src/CAIDA/BGPStreamWeb/HomepageBundle/Resources/content/docs/tutorials/bgpreader.md

 #}

 <br/>
-## Realtime Live Streams from RouteViews and RIPE RIS {% verbatim %}{#live-streams}{% endverbatim %}
+## Realtime Live Streams from Route Views and RIPE RIS {% verbatim %}{#live-streams}{% endverbatim %}

-Both RouteViews and RIPE NCC serves realtime live stream data to the public.
+Both Route Views and RIPE NCC serve realtime live stream data to the public.
-RouteViews provides a BMP livestream from many of its peers, and RIPE RIS provides [RIS Live](https://ris-live.ripe.net/).
+Route Views provides a BMP live stream from many of its peers and RIPE RIS provides [RIS Live](https://ris-live.ripe.net/).
-In BGPStream version 2, we added support for both stream sources.
+In BGPStream version 2, we added support for both live stream sources.

-To access the streams data, user just need to set project (`-p`) to `routeviews-stream` for RouteViews BMP stream or `ris-live` for RIS Live stream.
+To access the live stream data, a user just needs to set project (`-p`) to `routeviews-stream` for the Route Views BMP stream or
+`ris-live` for the RIS Live stream.

-The following command will start a real-time live stream from RouteViews BMP stream.
+The following command will start a real-time live stream from Route Views BMP stream.
 ~~~
 $ bgpreader -p routeviews-stream
 WARN: No time window specified, defaulting to live mode